noi-techpark/infrastructure-v2/docs/camel.md

 ```

 ### Delete Camel Routes
-It's not possible to scale down the kamel integration from kubernetes.
+It's not possible to scale down the Kamel integration from Kubernetes.
-If we need to stop a route w have to tell kamel to delete the whole route, which reflects in deleting the kubernetes deployment.
+If we need to stop a route we have to tell Kamel to delete the whole route, which reflects in deleting the Kubernetes deployment.

 ```
 kamel delete <route-name>